bguijt/turingpi2/projects/talos/shell/README.md

    - [yq](https://github.com/mikefarah/yq/#install)
 2. Make sure you have [Nico Berlee's Talos image](https://github.com/nberlee/talos/releases) downloaded (and extracted)
 3. Make sure you have a TuringPi 2 board, BMC updated to at least 2.0.5, 4 RK1 units installed and 4 M.2 NVMe SSD units attached.
+4. Make sure your RK1 units each have a fixed IP address.

 Let's go!